CalvinVon/vue-mount/README.md

     mount(Alert, { target: this.$refs.component.$slots.default[0] };
     ```

-> **Special Note**: When configured as `new`, the mounted component cannot access the configuration passed in the form of `Vue.prototype.$xxx` or when creating the root instance, resulting in the mounted component UNABLE to access configuration globally registered on the root component such as `this.$router` (because a new root instance was created); In other cases, `vue-mount` will automatically query and join the component tree context.
+> **Special Note**: When configured as `new`, the mounted component cannot access the configuration passed in the root instance, resulting in the mounted component UNABLE to access configuration globally registered on the root component such as `this.$router` (because a new root instance was created, but there is [alternative](#Unable-to-access-routerstore)); In other cases, `vue-mount` will automatically query and join the component tree context.

 ## **`mode`**
 - **Type:** { string }